The Eckert Byrne LLC Sequoia Plan

 The next step will be a second phase of the design process.
 In this meeting you will discuss the specifics regarding your plan.
 If more convenient, the second meeting can be held remotely.
 You will need to review your flowchart before the flowchart review call.

 Once the design phase is completed a flowchart review call will be scheduled.
 This call will provide you with a time to have any follow up questions answered.
 You will also confirm any outstanding decisions regarding your flowchart.

 You’ll need to provide approval on your flowchart before your estate plan can be drafted.
 Once the flowchart is approved, your attorney can begin drafting your estate plan.

 The final step will be a delivery meeting.
 In this meeting, you will review your documents with an attorney, making note of those provisions specific to your plan.
 You will sign the documents in the presence of two witnesses and a notary public.
-Clients are encouraged to continue an ongoing relationship via the firm’s Legal Checkup or Life & Legacy Review programs.
+Clients are encouraged to continue an ongoing relationship via the firm’s Legal Checkup or Annual Maintenance programs.
 Eckert Byrne LLC can also assist with trust funding if help is needed.